ipalindromi/plate-calculator/README.md

 #### set : Array
 An array of plate sizes.
 Defaults to standard pound plates.
 Setting this variable will override the list of plates entirely.

+#### returnClosest : Boolean = true
+By default the calculator will return the closest weight that is possible with the given set.
+For instance, if you put in 46 pounds it will calculate to 45 if you don't have .5 pound plates.

+If you set this to false, the calculator will throw an error instead when matching the entered weight is impossible.
 #### barbellWeight : Number
 The weight of the barbell you're using.
 Standard olympic barbell (45 pounds) is assumed, but you can change it if you're using a non standard bar (such as a curl bar)